natashiblie/natashiblie/README.md

 # Hi, I’m Natalia 👋

 Welcome to my GitHub!
-I'm currently an Economics student at LSE and I’m passionate about trying new things — especially when it comes to coding, data, and exploring how tech can solve real-world problems.
+I'm currently an Economics student at LSE and I’m passionate about trying new things, especially when it comes to coding and exploring how tech can solve real-world problems.

 ## 🚀 What I'm Working On
 - Exploring new programming languages and tools